o-richard/fit/README.md

 # Fit

 A platform that tracks user health entries & fitness data.
-User health entries support text, images and videos.
+User health entries support text and images.
 Fitness data is obtained from any configured health & wellness app.

+The functionality of the platform happens on device unless otherwise.

 # TODO